 A research team affiliated with Manhattanville College conducted this interview study of outcomes of an innovative experiential program piloted in the Ossining School District for 6 months, from July through December 2023.
-The project was led by faculty member Dr. Joanne Marien in conjunction with four doctoral students - Rosa Amendola, Jeffrey Cole, Claire Comerford, and Ashley Cruz - as part of their coursework requirements for the EdD degree in educational leadership
+The project was led by faculty member Dr. Joanne Marien in conjunction with four doctoral students - Rosa Amendola, Jeffrey Cole, Claire Comerford, and Ashley Cruz - as part of their coursework requirements for the EdD degree in educational leadership.
+The research project was then continued in fall, 2024 by six Manhattanville doctoral students who interviewed Changemakers '24 as well as a sample of alumnae from the original cohort of Changemaker's '23.

-Ossining Changemaker Program
+Ossining Changemaker Program - Summer, 2023